FederCO23/Kaggle_GenAI-paintpilot/README.md

 - [Ben Kern](https://www.linkedin.com/in/benkernconsulting/)
 - [Federico Bessi](https://www.linkedin.com/in/federicobessi/)

-Special thanks to the Kaggle and Google GenAI team for the course and inspiration! 🚀
+Special thanks to the Kaggle and Google GenAI team for the course and inspiration!🚀.

 ---

 Contributions welcome • Licensed under MIT / CC0